How to build a Japanese name

 • It lists many of the elements and kanji found in historical Japanese names, and gives general time periods in which they were used.

-• This source does not fully explan connotations associated with kanji, especially when used for names, and frequently has errors in meaning or in usage.
+• This source does not fully explain connotations associated with kanji, especially when used for names, and frequently has errors in meaning or in usage.
 In addition, it does not explain how names were built in certain periods, nor the rules that changed or governed in one period but not others.
 This can lead for confusion when constructing earlier-period names, as they were done much differently than names in later periods, the form of which is far more commonly known in the modern era.

 • (Further books upcoming)